An Overview of Purple Non-Sulfur Bacteria

 By sequestering organics, it significantly amends water quality and reduces odors while helping to extend the life of activated carbon products .

-It metabolizes ammonia, nitrite and nitrate, significantly enhancing a grow system's overall capacity for fast, natural nitrogen cycling .
+It assimilates NH4/NO2/NO3 and can carry our denitrification, significantly enhancing a grow system's overall capacity for fast, natural nitrogen cycling .

 It acts as a powerful probiotic, reducing the occurrence of disease in both plants and animals .

 Even more, PNS bacteria are themselves regarded as a highly nutritious feedstuff for beneficial soil/sediment mesofauna as well as many zooplanktonic or filter-feeding organisms.
 Their nutritional benefits are considerable: